squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 the same interface as `Foo`.

-The next thing that we need is a way of specifying, as the author of a test, what we exactly we want the return values to be for the methods of `Foo`.
+The next thing that we need is a way of specifying, as the author of a test, what we we want the return values to be for the methods of `Foo`.
 For this, we need to be able to specify for given a particular argument, what value ought to be returned.

 For this, we'll use the same interface that the [Mockito](https://github.com/mockito/mockito-scala) uses: